Aestheticism: Aesthetic decorative arts

 According to Christopher Dresser, the primary element of decorative art is utility.
 The maxim "art for art's sake," identifying art or beauty as the primary element in other branches of the Aesthetic Movement, especially fine art, cannot apply in this context.
-That is, decorative art must first have utility, but may also be beautiful.
-However, according to Michael Shindler, the decorative art branch of the Aesthetic Movement, was less the utilitarian cousin of Aestheticism's main 'pure' branch, and more the very means by which aesthetes exercised their fundamental design strategy.
-Like contemporary art, Shindler writes that aestheticism was born of "the conundrum of constituting one’s life in relation to an exterior work" and that it "attempted to overcome" this problem "by subsuming artists within their work in the hope of yielding—more than mere objects—lives which could be living artworks."
-Thus, "beautiful things became the sensuous set pieces of a drama in which artists were not like their forebears a sort of crew of anonymous stagehands, but stars.
+That is, decorative art must, first, have utility, but it may also be beautiful.
+However, according to Michael Shindler, the decorative art branch of the Aesthetic Movement was less the utilitarian cousin of Aestheticism's main 'pure' branch and more the very means by which aesthetes exercised their fundamental design strategy.
+Like contemporary art, Shindler writes that aestheticism was born of "the conundrum of constituting one’s life in relation to an exterior work" and that it "attempted to overcome" this problem "by subsuming artists, within their work, in the hope of yielding—more than mere objects—lives which could be living artworks."
+Thus, "beautiful things became the sensuous set pieces of a drama in which artists were not like their forebears a sort of crew of anonymous stagehands but stars.
 Consequently, aesthetes made idols of portraits, prayers of poems, altars of writing desks, chapels of dining rooms, and fallen angels of their fellow men."

-Government Schools of Design were founded from 1837 onwards in order to improve the design of British goods.
-Following the Great Exhibition of 1851 efforts were intensified and oriental objects were purchased for the schools teaching collections.
-Owen Jones, architect and orientalist, was requested to set out key principles of design and these became not only the basis of the schools teaching but also the propositions which preface The Grammar of Ornament (1856), which is still regarded as the finest systematic study or practical sourcebook of historic world ornament.
+Government Schools of Design were founded from 1837 onwards, in order to improve the design of British goods.
+Following the Great Exhibition of 1851, efforts were intensified, and oriental objects were purchased for the schools teaching collections.
+Owen Jones, architect and orientalist, was requested to set out key principles of design, and these became not only the basis of the schools teaching but also the propositions that preface The Grammar of Ornament (1856), which is, still, regarded as the finest systematic study or practical sourcebook of historic world ornament.

-Jones identified the need for a new and modern style that would meet the requirements of the modern world, rather than the continual re-cycling of historic styles, but saw no reason to reject the lessons of the past.
-Christopher Dresser, a student and later Professor at the school worked with Owen Jones on The Grammar of Ornament, as well as on the 1863 decoration of the oriental courts (Chinese, Japanese, and Indian) at the South Kensington Museum (now the Victoria and Albert Museum), advanced the search for a new style with his two publications The Art of Decorative Design 1862, and Principles of Design 1873.
+Jones identified the need for a new and modern style that would meet the requirements of the modern world, rather than the continual re-cycling of historic styles, but he saw no reason to reject the lessons of the past.
+Christopher Dresser, a student and later Professor at the school worked with Owen Jones on The Grammar of Ornament, as well as on the 1863 decoration of the oriental courts (Chinese, Japanese, and Indian) at the South Kensington Museum (now the Victoria and Albert Museum), advanced the search for a new style, with his two publications The Art of Decorative Design 1862 and Principles of Design 1873.

 Production of Aesthetic style furniture was limited to approximately the late 19th century.
 Aesthetic style furniture is characterized by several common themes: